 The discovery of the skull of Leti allows us to know something more about the primitive species of Homo Naledi.
 Researchers will thus have the opportunity to deepen the dynamics of time and understand the culture of primitive man and what allowed him to live.

 The mystery of the discovery

 A little mystery hides behind the discovery of Leti's skull.

 More than a mystery, it is possible to speak of curiosity.
 Archaeologists still wonder how the little boy managed to reach such a remote and inaccessible part of the cave system.

 The remains of Leti were in fact found in a passage only a few centimeters wide, and without the proximity of any part of the body.
 There are no traces of damage or particular blows along the skull, so it is likely that the other members of the species were involved in the displacement of the skeleton.

 The work of archaeologists inside the Rising Star caves continues to this day, with the aim of unearthing incredible new finds.
 Some chambers, not yet analyzed by the team, may hide other remains of Homo Naledi, and it's good to take a closer look.

-"The discovery of a single skull of a child, in such a remote location within the cave system, adds to the mystery of how these numerous remains came to be in these remote and dark spaces of the Rising Star cave system," he says.
+"The discovery of a single skull of a child, at such a remote location within the cave system, adds to the mystery as to how these numerous remains came to be in these remote and dark spaces of the Rising Star cave system," he says.
 Berger.
 "It's just another puzzle among the many surrounding this fascinating extinct human relative."